minzwon/tag-based-music-retrieval/README.md

 We believe certain groups of tags are more related to acoustic information while others may be more culturally relevant.
 A tag *piano*, for example, can be predicted using the user-item matrix if there is a specific group of users who heavily listened to songs with piano.
 However, originally, the tag *piano* is associated with acoustic information.
 When there is a song beloved by the aforementioned user group, if we only use cultural information, the song can be regarded as piano music even when no piano can be acoustically perceived in the song.

 As another example, a tag *K-pop* can be predicted based on acoustic information since there are common acoustic characteristics of *K-pop*.
 However, if the song is not from Korea and is not being consumed in Korea, it should not be tagged as *K-pop*.
-To investigate the capability of two different information sources, we train our metric learning model with cultural information only and acoustic information only.
+To investigate the capability of two different information sources, we train our metric learning model with cultural information only (Cul-E, Cul-I) and acoustic information only (Acoustic). **-E** stands for EchoNestUserTasteProfile and **-I** stands for in-house data.

 <img src="figs/Tab2.png" width="400">

 <img src="figs/category.png" width="400">

 In general, the acoustic model outperforms the cultural model (Acoustic > Cul-E).
 However, if we take a closer look at category-wise performance, acoustic model shows its strength in *genre* and *mood/character* while cultural model shows the strength in *location* and *language/origin* tags.
+This supports our hypothesis that the source of information matters for the tag prediction.

 But the foremost important factors are the size and quality of available data.
-As shown in the table, with our inhouse user-item information (Cul-I), the cultural model outperforms the acoustic model.
-It outperformed in every category.
-Since our inhouse data have 100B explicit user feedbacks, the cultural model becomes more powerful than using relatively small and implicitly created data.
+As shown in the table above, with our inhouse user-item information (Cul-I), the cultural model outperforms the acoustic model.
+It outperformed in every category including *genre*, *mood/character*, and even *instruments*.
+Since our inhouse data have 100B explicit user feedbacks, the cultural model becomes more powerful than using relatively small and implicitly created data (Cul-E).

+A simple concatenation of cultural and acoustic information (Concat) did not improve.
+We leave this hybrid method as a future challenge.

 ### 3. Domain-specific word embeddings
 We compare two different word embeddings by checking nearest neighbors of the given tag.
 One is pretrained with Google News while our proposed one in pretrained with more musical text, such as Amazon reviews, music biographies, and Wikipedia pages about theory and music genres.
+This domain-specific word embeddings are included in our [dataset](#dataset).

 <img src="figs/Tab3.png" width="500">

 - Some music genres (jungle, house, country, metal) have different meaning from our daily vocabulary.
 The proposed domain-specific word embeddings successfully catch the musical context.
+Music-related words are emboldened.
 - *Chill* means relaxing mood in musical context.
 Domain-specific word embeddings could capture similar moods while general word embeddings could not.
 - Also, for a given tag *Brazilian*, domain-specific one successfully returns *mpb (música popular brasileira)*, *bossa nova*, and *samba*.
 - Some musical bi-grams do not existing in the general word embeddings since they are less frequent in news.
 But the domain-specific word embeddings include such bi-grams and tri-grams (e.g., *smooth jazz* and *deep house*).